wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    <a target="_blank" href="https://www.linkedin.com/pulse/comparing-microsoft-fabric-azure-machine-learning-which-kim-berg/">PROTIP</a>:
    Microsoft's legacy <strong>Azure ML</strong> PaaS offering is elevated by Fabric's <strong>Synapse Data Science</strong> SaaS offering by adding access to OneCloud Delta format and the "universal" data preparation, management, and analysis tools that goes with it.

+   REMEMBER: Microsoft has renamed the Power BI "dataset" content type to :semantic model".
+Semantics relates to the study of references, specifically describing the real meaning between symbols or words.
+A semantic model or semantic data model is a high-level databases.
+An SDM specification describes a database in terms of the kinds of entities that exist in the application environment, the classifications and groupings of those entities, and the structural interconnections among them.

 1. For a deeper dive, get the 267-page ebook PDF "Delta Lake: Up & Running by O’Reilly at: